Moroccan cleric indicted for editor's death edict

 It comes after the Justice and Development Party (PJD) became in December the first Islamist party to lead a Moroccan government, riding a wave of support for Islamist movements inspired by the Arab Spring revolts.

-The PJD’s rise has brought the role of religion back into the heart of politics in a country ruled by an ancient monarchy that claims descent from Prophet Mohammad to legitimize its authority.
+The PJD’s rise has brought the role of religion back into the heart of politics in a country ruled by an ancient monarchy that claims descent from Prophet Mohammad to legitimise its authority.

 Nahari is a well-known preacher whose fiery Friday sermons have often angered secular-leaning newspapers.
 He is especially popular among the poor of Oujda because of his charity work in a country that has widespread poverty and illiteracy.

-Nahari also slammed calls by the main AMDH human right group to decriminalize sexual relationships outside of wedlock.
+Nahari also slammed calls by the main AMDH human right group to decriminalise sexual relationships outside of wedlock.

 “This is Morocco for you.
-They want to legalize what is prohibited ...
+They want to legalise what is prohibited ...
 And the clerics are silent,” Nahari said, calling human right activists in Morocco stooges of the West.

 Justice and Public Freedoms Minister Mustafa Ramid, a PJD member, quashed any debate by telling parliament that sex outside marriage would remain illegal, angering many rights activists as a sign the party preferred restrictive legislation which they say is outdated for the needs of Moroccan society.

-While illegal, sexual relationships outside marriage wedlock are widespread, even in less developed rural areas, although it is punishable by up to 12 months in prison.
+While illegal, sexual relationships outside marriage wedlock are widespred, even in less developed rural areas, although it is punishable by up to 12 months in prison.
+(Editing by Alison Williams)